rileylemm/eli/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under a proprietary license that restricts commercial use, distribution, and modification.
+See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments